-Are you dating a guy right now who seems super clingy?
-Does he smother you with affection to the point that it turns you off?
-Does he constantly need validation?
+Are you dating someone right now who seems super clingy?
+Do they smother you with affection to the point that it turns you off?
+Do they constantly need validation?
 If the answer to any of those questions is yes, you may have a codependent partner.

 In the context of romantic relationships, having a codependent partner is the dynamic wherein a person relies on another to meet all of their self-esteem needs.

 Typically people who are involved with a codependent partner feel completely exhausted, mostly because they expend so much energy attending to their mate’s needs.

 So how do you know if you are involved with someone who has this problem?
 Are there any warning signs?
 Moreover, what can be done to create positive change?